erSubhashThapa/100daysofcode/r2-log.md

   ### My solution:
   Instead of giving the content div a border radius, give the container div an `overflow` of `hidden` or `scroll`.

+  ## To Do
+  I left off with an issue where the content div is not contained in the container div even with the container is set to `overflow: scroll`.
+This only happens when the user hovers over the content div which changes the background color.

 - ## Thoughts and Feelings:
   My log is taking up a lot of my time.
 I'm not sure if anyone reads it, and I'm not sure how much of it is for me.
 I think I will cut down on logging.
 I need to only post the things that will help me, like links that will be helpful later or explanations of concepts I have trouble with and need to remember.